edgepointlearning/edgepointlearning.com/src/collections/blog/2021/2021-04-07-elearning-localization.md

 ---
 title:       "How To Manage eLearning Localization For Global Employees"
 permalink: /blog/elearning-localization/
-image: blog/2021-04-07-elearning-localization.jpg
+image: blog/2021/2021-04-07-elearning-localization.jpg
 meta:  Localization is a crucial tool for building global brands, by building eLearning resources that are tailored to one particular place or culture.
 Here’s how.
+author:
-author: { name: Corey Bleich }
+  name: Corey Bleich
 ---

-eLearning localization is a crucial tool for building your global brand {: .featured-text }
+eLearning localization is a crucial tool for building your global brand{.lead}

 You’ve done it!
 Your business has expanded and now has offices across the globe.
 This was no easy task, but the work is just starting.
 For example, have you considered what this means for training and managing employees across languages and cultures?
 Thankfully, eLearning localization is a crucial tool for building your new global brand.
 Here's what you should know.